Harzak/deepo-dev/README.md

 </br>

 A small personal project to keep track of the latest releases (vinyl, movie...)
-This app was built during my spare time as a way to explore and pratice full-stack development, it has no pretensions and no commercial purpose.
+This app was built during my spare time as a way to explore and practice full-stack development, it has no pretensions and no commercial purpose.

 </br>